-- 4 radiants which are in a cardboard pack inside the firebox. - The closure plate - Literature pack - An olive & olive nut for gas line connection
+- 3 radiants which are in a cardboard pack inside the firebox. - The closure plate - Literature pack - An olive & olive nut for gas line connection

 Remove all the items carefully to prevent damage.
-Some items may be contained in the packaging fitments - Examine the packaging carefully before discarding.
+Some items may be contained in the packaging fitments -Examine the packaging carefully before discarding.
 Check that all the items are present and undamaged.

-5.2 Fireplace flue pull.
+5.2 Fireplace Flue Pull

 Close all doors and windows in the room in which the appliance is to be installed.
 After confirming with a match that smoke is drawn into the flue, light a 13 gram smoke pellet and check that there is a definite flow through the flue.
 Verify outside that the smoke exits from one terminal only and that the termination is suitable.
 Observe, where possible, upstairs rooms and loft spaces for signs of escaping smoke indicating a defective flue.
 If there is not a definite flow warm the flue for a few minutes and repeat the smoke pellet test.
-If there is still no definite flow the flue may need remedial work -

-Do not fit the appliance until there is a definite flow through the flue.
+If there is still no definite flow the flue may need remedial work - Do not fit the appliance until there is a definite flow through the flue.

+5.3 Appliance Preparation

-- 5.3 Appliance preparation. - 5.3.1.
-Stand the fire upright. - 5.3.2 Remove the two transit screws from near the top of the back panel wings (See figure 4). - 5.3.3.
-Remove the control knob by pulling clear of the gas tap spindle. - 5.3.4.
-Remove the two fascia retaining screws located at the rear of the fascia near the bottom. - 5.3.5.
-Lift the fascia up and forward to clear the rear top location.
+- 5.3.1.
+Stand the fire upright. - 5.3.2 Remove the two transit screws from near the top of the back panel wings.
+See figure 4. - 5.3.3.
+Remove the control knob by pulling clear of the gas

+- 5.3.4.
+Remove the two case retaining screws located at the front of the case near the bottom corners. - 5.3.5.
+Lift the case up and forward to clear the rear top location.
 Store in a safe place. - 5.3.6.
 Remove the radiant pack. - 5.3.7.
 Remove any protective film from all the bright trims. - 5.3.8.
 Check ignition spark: Before attempting to install, it is worth checking that the piezo electric spark ignition system operates satisfactorily.

 To initiate the spark, temporarily refit the control knob to the spindle.
 Depress the knob and while keeping it depressed, turn to the 1/IGN position.
-Two separate sparks should track from the electrode pin to the thermocouple tip.
-If there are no sparks or incorrect tracking, check the spark gap between the electrode wire and thermocouple tip (See figure 5).
-If the spark gap is correct, check the ignition wiring. - 5.3.9.
+A spark should track from the electrode pin to the thermocouple tip.
+If there is no spark or incorrect tracking, check the spark gap between the electrode wire and thermocouple tip.
+See figure 5.
+If the spark gap is correct, check the ignition wiring.

+5.3.9.
 If the fire is fitted to a recessed fireplace, an extension flue spigot up to a maximum total length of 125mm may be used.
 The extension must be a tight fit over the flue spigot and be secured by two self tapping screws.
 Note the minimum clearance required as shown in figure 2.

-True gap 3.0 - 5.0 mm

-Figure 5.
-Pilot spark gap

-5.4 Fit the closure plate.
+5.4 Fit The Closure Plate See figure 6.